 How Long Does it Take to Get a Master’s Degree Online?

 How long an online master’s degree program takes will depend on several factors.
-People can find 1 year master’s programs online and even 6 month master’s degree online programs.
+People can find 1-year master’s programs online and even 6-month master degree online programs.
 In most cases, the quickest master’s degree online will represent whichever program fits the applicant’s schedule.

 Many accelerated degree programs for working adults often allow applicants to move at their own pace.
 So, someone can choose an accelerated pace, but don’t necessarily have to.